IntelLabs/ParallelAccelerator.jl/README.md

 the same Julia program without (significantly) modifying the source code.

-The `@acc` macro provided by ParallelAccelerator first intercepts Julia functions at macro level and substitutes the set of implicitly parallel operations that we are targeting. `@acc` points them to those supplied in the `ParallelAccelerator.API` module.
+The `@acc` macro provided by ParallelAccelerator first intercepts Julia functions at the macro level and substitutes the set of implicitly parallel operations that we are targeting. `@acc` points them to those supplied in the `ParallelAccelerator.API` module.
 It then creates a proxy function that when called with concrete arguments (and known types) will try to compile the